na-na-hi/renget/archive/2ngq2.md

 And like moths to flame, the heroes took the bait.
 Alarms blared within the agency moments before its doors burst open, the city's would-be protectors sprinting forth to answer screams echoing through the night.

 Luccione smiled coldly, fangs glinting in the shadows.
-"Let's paint their precious halls with with our colors."
+"Let's paint their precious halls with our colors."

 Midas returned his grin and glided forth, tendrils of gold already trailing from his hands.
 The real spectacle was about to begin.